-Field of the most recent taught learning activity
+Field of the most recent taught learning activity.

 - 000 General programmes

 - 100 Teacher training and education science

 - 200 Humanities, languages and arts

-- Foreign languages
+- 222 Foreign languages

 - 300 Social sciences, business and law

 - 400 Science, mathematics and computing

 - 420 Life science (including biology and environmental science)

 - 440 Physical science (including physics, chemistry and earth science)

 - 460 Mathematics and statistics

 - 481 Computer science

 - 482 Computer use

 - 500 Engineering, manufacturing and construction

 - 600 Agriculture and veterinary

 - 700 Health and welfare

 - 800 Services

 - 900 Unknown

 - 999 Not applicable (COURATT = 2, 9, blank)

-The knowledge of the field of learning activities is used in the analysis of the matching between life-long learning programmes and labour market needs.
+For the analysis of the matching between lifelong learning programmes and labour market needs.

-- Although the classification used does not cover the very broad offer of subjects in courses, conferences, seminars etc, it is coded in the same way as programmes under HATFIELD and EDUCFILD to facilitate implementation and allow aggregation. - According to the manual on fields of education and training the main subject content of the programme decides which field it should be classified into.
-"Thus, the distinction between fields does not take into account the personal purposes of the participation in the programmes (pleasure, leisure, to get a job etc.), nor is the intended occupation explicitly taken into account. - As not many detailed codes (3 digits) and narrow codes (2 digits) are used in this coding the most precise code available should be used (put in brackets below).
+- Although the classification of fields of education used does not cover the very broad offer of subjects in courses, conferences, seminars, etc., it is coded in line with the programmes under HATFIELD to facilitate implementation and allow aggregations. - According to the manual on fields of education and training the main subject of the programme decides in which field it should be classified.
+Thus, the distinction between fields does not take into account the personal purposes of the participation in the programmes (pleasure, leisure, to get a job etc.), nor the intended occupation.

-It is recommended to collect the information at a more detailed level and then aggregate and avoid classification of courses attended for personal reasons under "General programmes".
+As not many detailed codes (3 digits) and narrow codes (2 digits) are used in the coding of this variable, the most precise code available should be used (put in brackets below).
+It is recommended to collect the information at a more detailed level and to aggregate it afterwards.
+The classification of courses attended for personal reasons under "General programmes" should be avoided.